 Multiple medications can often have similar effects.

-If the brand drug isn’t covered, ask the doctor if there are any generic medications that would work just as well.
+If the brand drug isn’t covered, ask the doctor if any generic medications would work just as well.

-Or, ask if there are different medications that could also be used to treat their health condition.
+Or ask whether other medications could also be used to treat their condition.

 2. Ask the insurance company for a formulary exception